NodeBalancer Reference Guide

 - None - No additional Session Stickiness will be performed.

 - Table - The NodeBalancer itself remembers which backend a given client IP was initially load balanced to (see Algorithm, above), and will route subsequent requests from this IP back to the same backend, regardless of changes to the number of healthy backend nodes.
+Each entry in the table will expire 30 minutes from the time that it was added.
 If a backend node goes offline, entries in the table for that node are removed.

 - HTTP Cookie - Requires the configuration protocol be set to HTTP.
 The NodeBalancer sets a cookie named